 - Octane (multiple locations): serious coffee by french press and perfect espresso, using Counter Culture and custom roasted beans, and a staff committed to the art of coffee – great little selection of beers on tap as well

-- Dancing Goats Coffee Bar: Decatur shop from Batdorf & Bronson, a Washington-based roaster who also roasts locally here in Atlanta, now joined by a sibling at the new Ponce City Market (check out our opening day visit)
+- Dancing Goats Coffee Bar (multiple locations): from Batdorf & Bronson, a Washington-based roaster who also roasts locally here in Atlanta

-- Condesa Coffee: another shop doing a nice job with Counter Culture beans, with a marvelous view of downtown from the Old 4th Ward and the Martin Luther King, Jr. “Homage to King” sculpture across the street
+- Condesa Coffee: a marvelous view of downtown from the Old 4th Ward and the Martin Luther King, Jr. “Homage to King” sculpture across the street

-- Aurora: a long-lived Atlanta coffee institution in Little Five Points, the Virginia Highland outpost recently shuttered (rumored to be replaced by a Jittery Joe’s out of Athens)
+- Aurora: a long-lived Atlanta coffee institution in Little Five Points

 If you have a favorite you’d like us to consider, please send along your suggestions to firstname.lastname@example.org.
 There are many worthy contenders, but we have chosen to keep our lists focused on the top picks for each category.
 This list is updated (rather in)frequently, so please check back on occasion.

 Although a chain, I think Taco Mac is worth noting as a good beer bar.
 Always have tons of selections, and lots to choose from on draft…